PhysicsBonaFide/live-temp-humidity-tracker-with-i2c/README.md

 ##microcontroller_files

-After flashing MicroPython onto your microcontroller (this repo was made specifically for an ESP32, but any micocontroller with MicroPython should also work), copy these files onto the microcontroller.
+After flashing MicroPython onto your microcontroller (this repo was made specifically with an ESP32, but most micocontrollers should also work with little issue), copy these files onto the microcontroller.
 I reccomend using Thonny to do this, as it is the easiest method.

+You may need to change main.py to the address of your I2C sensor and the SDA/SCL pins you are using on your microcontroller.